+Insurance products are underwritten by United States Fire Insurance Company (NAIC #21113.
+Morristown, NJ), and produced and administered by PTZ Insurance Agency, Ltd. (NPN: 5328528.
+Domiciled in Illinois with offices at 1208 Massillon Road, Suite G200, Akron, Ohio 44306).
+(California residents only: PTZ Insurance Agency, Ltd., d.b.a PIA Insurance Agency, Ltd. CA license #0E36937).
 The ASPCA® is not an insurer and is not engaged in the business of insurance.
-Products are underwritten by United States Fire Insurance Company (NAIC #21113.
-Morristown, NJ), produced and administered by C&F Insurance Agency, Inc. (NPN #3974227), a Crum & Forster company.
 Through a licensing agreement, the ASPCA receives a royalty fee that is in exchange for use of the ASPCA's marks and is not a charitable contribution.
-C&F and Crum & Forster are registered trademarks of United States Fire Insurance Company.